protonemedia/laravel-form-components/README.md

 php artisan vendor:publish --provider="ProtoneMedia\LaravelFormComponents\Support\ServiceProvider"
 ```

 You can find the Blade views in the `resources/views/vendor/form-components` folder.
-In the `form-components.php` configuration file, you can change the location of the Blade view *per* component.
+Optionally, in the `form-components.php` configuration file, you can change the location of the Blade view *per* component.

 ### Customize the components